tetmiranda/Algorithmic-Trading-Bot/README.md

 ![project-2-challenge](Images/proj2-background3.JPG)

 # Project Goal
-Create an algorithmic trading bot that successfully trades and outperforms the strategy of buying and holding.
-The Crypto coins we have selected to use are Bitcoin, Ethereum and Dogecoin.
+To investigate the potential feasibility of integrating different machine learning algorithms into conventional quantitative trading strategies with the aim of predicting buy and sell indicators within the cryptocurrency market space.
+The cryptocurrency tokens selected for this anaylsis were Bitcoin, Ethereum, and Dogecoin.

 ## About the project
-Our project is to create an algorithmic trading bot with machine learning that will generate profits at a speed and frequency that is not possible for human traders.
-We have selected three crypto currencies to test our bot on (Bitcoin, Ethereum and Dogecoin).
-As the value of crypto is very volatile our aim is to offset some of this risk by introducing machine learning into our algorithim.

-Part of our analysis was to compare four machine learning modules to determine which machine learning would be better suited.
-The machine learning modules we are using are Logistic Regression, SVM, Neural Networks (Keras) and Random Forest Classifier.

-The indicators we tested were BB(Bollinger Band), EMA(Expontential Moving Averages) and RSI(Relative Strength Index) with entry and exit signals in order to predict the buy and sell signals.
-Many of these indicators failed.
-We used the RSI in our final trading strategy.
+The aim of this project was to create an algorithmic trading bot coupled with machine learning functionality with the primary goal of predicting buy and sell signals in order to generate profits in a hypothetical portfolio that surpasses a simple buy and hold stratagem.
+For this analysis, three crypto currencies were selected for their varying degrees of volatility, these were Bitcoin, Ethereum, and Dogecoin.
+The indicators tested were BB(Bollinger Band), EMA(Expontential Moving Averages), and RSI(Relative Strength Index) with entry and exit signals in order to predict the buy and sell signals.
+Lastly, our analysis compared four machine learning python modules to determine which machine learning would be better suited for algorithm trading.
+The machine learning modules that were tested are Logistic Regression, SVM, Random Forest Classifier, and Neural Networks (Keras).

+The strategy for this project was to pick the best trading strategy by virtue of profits generated during back testing and then test it against several machine learning packages to see which could best predict buy and sell indictors from the best trading strategy chosen.
+RSI was the clear winner for BTC and therefore was chosen to be tested against the chosen machine learning modules.
+This exercise was then repeated for ethereum and dogecoin, the results of which can be found in their respective notebooks.

 ## Data Preparation and Model Training